thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 - `npm run test` - Runs the unit tests.
 - `npm run lint` - Runs ESLint on the project.
 - `npm run prettier` - Formats code for the entire project

-## Kit Organization / Architecture
+- `npm run deploy` - Deploy your application on `AWS Lambda`

+## Project Structure

 The demo components included in the starter kit are co-located with the tests.
-This kit includes things like mocks, and data fetching queries that are modeled after an MVC type architecture.
+This kit includes things like mocks and data-fetching queries that are modeled after an MVC-type architecture.
 Using this structure makes it easy to find all the code and functionality related to a specific component.
 This pattern follows the single responsibility principle since each file has one purpose.
 For example, the `.resolvers.ts` files handle data for all resolvers with the functionality related to data fetching for your query.
 The `.test.ts` files handle all the unit tests for the resolvers.